 What is ONIX: The international standard for representing and communicating book industry product information via electronic form.
 This XML standard is commonly used by retailers, distributors, and wholesalers to communicate with each other about books that are available for sale.

 What is the On Sale Date: The date to determine when a book may be sold by retail partners.
+Many of our distribution partners' systems are not set up to recognize the on-sale date.
+Because of this, make the on-sale date the same as or earlier than the publication date.

 What is a Page Count: Page count is the total number of pages in the book, including blanks and front matter.
 The total number of pages must be evenly divisible by 2.